magento/devdocs/src/extensions/marketplace/content.md

 ---
+group: marketplace-sellers
 title: Extension content
-redirect_from:
-  - /marketing/content.html
 ---

 The content that accompanies your extension listing is derived from the profile of the extension or theme, and information in the developer\'s company profile.

 * All content that is associated with a Magento Marketplace listing must be free of offensive or discriminatory language, sexual content, or nudity.
 * Your content must not misuse the Magento name and its trademarks, or misrepresent the Magento brand.
-To learn more, see our [branding guidelines]({% link sellers/branding.md %}).
+To learn more, see our [branding guidelines]({% link extensions/marketplace/branding.md %}).
 * Do not promote additional services and extensions in your Marketplace listing and Company Bio.
 * The extension listing must accurately describe the product, including the description and overview information, version compatibility, and category selection.
 * Use English as the primary language for the Extension Title, Short Description, Long Description, and Company Bio.
 You are welcome to include a second language in the Long Description after the English description, separated by a horizontal line.
 The content, links, and images should be the same in both languages.